Mahir-Islam/Mahir-Islam.github.io/jason_guide_2.md

 ## About AgentSpeak

-If you have coded in a mainstream programming language, like Python, Java, JavaScript, C# etc, you would understand that they are all syntactically, functionally and structurally similar.
-Now for AgentSpeak, completely disregard the system that you are familiar with, because this language is unlike anything you have seen before.
+If you have coded in a mainstream language like Python, Java, JavaScript, C# etc, you would understand that they are all syntactically, functionally and structurally similar.
+For AgentSpeak, completely disregard the system that you are familiar with, because this language is unlike anything you have seen before.

-My PhD project involves using AgentSpeak to create autonomous agents as part of my research.
-We are using a program called Jason, as an interpreter.
-I am writing this guide to help save time for other people who wish to learn AgentSpeak.
-First, to download this program onto your computer, [follow this guide here.](https://jason-lang.github.io/doc/tutorials/vscode/readme.html).
+> While not required for learning AgentSpeak, you can read the original scientific paper which conceptualised the language [here](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=a20352a44780acc63cce1417502088668bec5add).
+It also includes alot of mathematical/logical notation, so if you are familiar with such, it will greatly help.

 To summarise the installation guide **(for Windows)**: